boyter/boyter.org/content/posts/sloc-cloc-code.md

 ## Conclusion

 Disappointingly I never managed to get scc to run as tokei for the majority of tests on Linux.
-I suspect this may be down to the garbage collector based on my experiments disabling it.
-If so it's unlikely it will ever match unless something radical happens in the Go compiler.
+This appears to be totally down to the garbage collector based on my experiments disabling it.
+As such it's unlikely it will ever match unless something radical happens in the Go compiler.
 I suspected this would be the case when I started coding but had hoped that the authors of it may have missed some simple optimizations.
 This turned out not to be the case, so hats off to the authors of tokei.
+However if you do want the fastest code counter possible, and have RAM to spare just run it like so `GOGC=-1 scc -c .` for a massive speed improvement.

 I have to wonder just how much the Windows WSL held me back here however.
 It is an excellent piece of software and makes coding on Windows an absolute joy again.
 However I suspect that as I did all my profiling inside Windows and not Linux I may have missed out on optimizations that would be linux specific.
 If someone wants to do some work profiling in Linux and submit a PR to fix what I have probably missed for this I would really appreciate it.
 If I get time I may try this myself on my desktop machine.